-Instead of paying by check, you can have your monthly plan premium (if applicable) automatically withdrawn from your bank account.
+Instead of paying by check, you can have your Part D late enrollment penalty automatically withdrawn from your bank account.
 This process is called Electronic Funds Transfer (EFT).
-If you choose this option, your plan premium will be deducted from your account on or after the 1st day of each month.
+If you choose this option, your Part D late enrollment penalty will be deducted from your account on or after the 1st day of each month.
 In order for our plan to set up EFT, you will need to fill out an EFT Authorization Agreement.
 You can obtain a copy of the EFT Authorization Agreement by contacting Member Services at the number on the back cover of this document.
-You will also need to provide us with a voided check from the bank account that you want your plan premium to be withdrawn from.
+You will also need to provide us with a voided check from the bank account that you want your Part D late enrollment penalty to be withdrawn from.
 If your name does not appear on the voided check, the person whose name is on the voided check must also sign the form.
-If your EFT is declined for non-sufficient funds (NSF), you will be responsible for paying the \$20 NSF fee to our plan in addition to your plan premium.
+If your EFT is declined for non-sufficient funds (NSF), you will be responsible for paying the \$20 NSF fee to our plan in addition to your Part D late enrollment penalty.

-Option 3: Having your plan premium (if applicable) taken out of your monthly Social Security check
+Option 3: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium (if applicable) taken out of your monthly Social Security check.
+You can have your Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Member Services for more information on how to pay your plan premium this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are on the back of this document.)

-Option 4: You can have the plan premium (if applicable) taken out of your monthly Railroad Retiree Board check (if you are a Railroad Retiree)
+Option 4: You can have the Part D late enrollment penalty taken out of your monthly Railroad Retiree Board check (if you are a Railroad Retiree)

-You can have the plan premium (if applicable) taken out of your monthly Railroad Retiree Board check.
-Contact Member Services for more information on how to pay your monthly premium this way.
+You can have the Part D late enrollment penalty taken out of your monthly Railroad Retiree Board check.
+Contact Member Services for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Member Services are on the back of this document.)

-Changing the way you pay your premium
+Changing the way you pay your Part D late enrollment penalty.

-If you decide to change the option by which you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, contact Member Services (phone numbers are on the back of this document).
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+To change your payment method, contact Member Services (phone numbers are on the back of this document.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium payment (if applicable) is due in our office by the 1st day of the month.
-If we have not received your payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within 60 days.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 60 days of the due date.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Member Services to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, if owed, please contact Member Services to see if we can direct you to programs that will help with your costs.